oarevalo/ColdBricks/readme.txt

 2. Release Notes
 -----------------------------------------------------------------------
 Version 1.1
+- Updated to work with HomePortals version 3.1
 - Updated internal application framework to version 1.3 of the core framework
 - Added support for third-party plugins to extend functionality